quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 data receiver to acknowledge more frequently than its available resources permits.
 However, there are two limits that make such an attack largely inconsequential.
 First, the acknowledgement rate is bounded by the rate at which data is received.
-Second, an ACK_FREQUENCY frame can only request an increase in the acknowledgment rate but cannot force it.
+Second, ACK_FREQUENCY and IMMEDIATE_ACK frames can only request an increase in the acknowledgment rate, but cannot force it.

 # IANA Considerations {#iana}